Backbase/golden-sample-app/README.md

 When using [Nx](https://nx.dev/), you can create multiple applications and libraries in the same workspace.

-After generating, use appropriate tags in both `nx.json` and `.eslintrs.json` to impose constraints on the dependency graph.
+After the app has been generated, use tags in `nx.json` and `.eslintrs.json` to impose constraints on the dependency graph.
 [Nx Tags](https://nx.dev/structure/monorepo-tags)

 ## Generate a library